Super-Fun Ways to Spend Valentine❜s Day with Your Family

 Going out to the movies with your crew can be an expensive exercise (though OF COURSE, we have tips on how to do it on the cheap here), so why not make your own theatre?
 Buy or borrow a projector or set your TV up just like the big screen.
-Grab all your cushions and bean bags, pop some popcorn, make your own choc-tops or chocolate brownie pops.
+Grab all your cushions and bean bags, pop some popcorn.

 6. Picnic Dinner At Home

-Head out into our favourite Melbourne picnic spots or turn your lounge or back yard into the ultimate outdoor venue.
+Why not turn your lounge or back yard into the ultimate outdoor venue?
 There's no table manners to care about, no dropping food on the floor, annoying other patrons, steep dinner bills, or sub-par kids menus to contend with - just good food, a comfy blanket, and each other.